logo

 Rudolph “Rooty” Baker was born in 1772 in Shenandoah (now Page) County, Virginia.
 His parents were Philip Baker and Anna Catherine Gramm

 He married Eve (Eva) Kiblinger on March 16, 1789 in Shenandoah County, Virginia.
-She was born in 1772 and was the daughter of Johann Daniel Küblinger who served in Michael Reader's Company in the Revolution.
+She was born in 1772 and was the daughter of Johann Daniel Küblinger.

-The moved to Clark County Ohio in 1812.
+The moved to Clark County Ohio in 1812 where they were among the early pioneers.

 His will was filed on July 20, 1825 in Clark County.
 Rudolph died in 1831 in Clark County, Ohio.
 Eve died in 1842.
 They are buried together at Mt.
 Zion Cemetery, German Township, Clark County, Ohio.